hujhax/austin-improv-wiki/Troupes/Executive Mandate.md

 ## Summary
 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2009 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote><p>Given that our name is 'Executive Mandate', every show we go on a 'Man-date'.</p>
+Their answer to the "What's Your Deal?" question on a 2009 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Given that our name is 'Executive Mandate', every show we go on a 'Man-date'.
+>
+>

-<p>Two men have a real dinner on stage at a small table off to the side.
+> Two men have a real dinner on stage at a small table off to the side.
 We have a conversation and whatever we find entertaining we stand up and do skits about.
-Once a skit is complete, we sit back down and continue the conversation.</p>
+Once a skit is complete, we sit back down and continue the conversation.
+>
+>

-<p>Kyle and I have been friends for a few years and have performed in a group called [[Troupes/GigglePants|GigglePants]] at UT, so we have a good chemistry and work very well together.</p></blockquote>
+> Kyle and I have been friends for a few years and have performed in a group called [[Troupes/GigglePants|GigglePants]] at UT, so we have a good chemistry and work very well together.

 ## History
 The troupe played in *[[Shows/The Cagematch|The Cagematch]]* in 2009.